haoxugt/Theta/README.md

 ## Packages Used

-* *ChartJS* - Fto plot the stock price and to interactively display stock information based on mouse motion.
+* *ChartJS* - to plot the stock price and to interactively display stock information based on mouse motion.

 * *yfinance* - to get the real time data of stock market information to dynamical display stock price changes.